 One way you can use this to make tooth brushing more fun for your child is to brush your teeth at the same time as them and act as a mirror by encouraging them to copy exactly what you are doing.
 This can turn brushing teeth into a fun little game, and it may make your child more inclined to brush their teeth each day.

 When your child sees you brushing your teeth, they will put the pieces together and understand that it is something everyone has to do.
 You can even take this one step further and turn toothbrushing into a family activity where the whole house brushes their teeth at the same time.

 #2: Make Toothbrushing a Fun Daily Activity

 There are also a few ways you can turn toothbrushing into something fun and exciting for your child.
-Since it is recommended that you brush your teeth twice a day, for two minutes each time, turning toothbrushing into something fun can make your kids more likely to brush for the entirety of those two minutes.
+Since it is recommended that you brush your teeth twice a day, for two minutes each time (see how often to brush teeth here) turning toothbrushing into something fun can make your kids more likely to brush for the entirety of those two minutes.

 For example, buying your child a toothbrush that plays music for two minutes can encourage them to brush until the song ends, or manually putting on music by yourself while your child brushes can have the same effect.

 Additionally, offering simple rewards to your child if they brush their teeth can help encourage them to do so.
 Rewards can be anything they enjoy, from staying up a little bit later to having a family movie night to watch a movie of their choice -- anything fun and special will do.

 #3: Stand Behind Them and Guide Their Brush